valohai/docs/source/howto/data/datum-adoption.rst

     {
         {
-            "message": "Not found in onboard-sample: 's3://onboard-sample/tf-sample12332/test.txt'",
+            "message": "Not found in my-bucket: 's3://my-bucket/my-file.txt'",
             "code": "adoptable_file_not_found"
         }
     }